The-Back-Room/Aero7-11/README.md

 Aero 7 theme for Windows 11 23H2+!

 Currently supports 22H2 through 24H2. it is untested in 25H2.

+Note that this is used at your own risk.
+I cannot guaruntee compatibility with newer updates immediately.

+If you modify any system files please keep a backup of all instructions in a place you could access if your system gets bricked so that you can undo any changes.

 ## Notes

 THE uDWM patch folder labeled 21H2 will NOT work on 21H2.
 It should be for 22H2!